Oaxaca Interwoven:

 Oaxacan Cuisine

-All Breakfasts will be enjoyed together daily at the hotel and will feature homemade granola, fresh hardboiled eggs from the hotel’s chickens, fresh fruit, pan dulce, yogurt, fresh juice, and organic Oaxacan coffee roasted at the house.
+All breakfasts will be enjoyed together daily at the hotel and will feature homemade granola, fresh hardboiled eggs from the hotel’s chickens, fresh fruit, pan dulce, yogurt, fresh juice, and organic Oaxacan coffee roasted at the house.

 Mindfulness & Meditation Practice